piazzai/cvless/README.md

 ## Usage

 The file `index.md` should be edited to include the body of your CV.
 Whatever you write here will be shown along with your contact details and photo on the homepage.
 You can print the CV to PDF through your browser, as you would for any web page, but also through the print button that appears in the footer.
 Depending on your browser, this button may be the only way to access print layout options, where you can remove the metadata (page title, URL, timestamp, etc.) that by default appear along the borders of the printed page.

+Alternatively, you can specify the path to a CV using the site variable `cv` in `_config.yml`.
+If you do so, the print icon in the button will change to a download icon.

 To write your CV, you can use the usual [Markdown syntax](https://www.markdownguide.org/basic-syntax), possibly with the inclusion of HTML elements like images or icons.
 [Font Awesome](https://fontawesome.com), [Academicons](https://github.com/jpswalsh/academicons), and [Nonacademicons](https://github.com/piazzai/nonacademicons) are automatically loaded by the theme and offer a wide selection of icons for your use.
 For example, the following code outputs one icon from each pack, in varying size: